HardikOrg/ademo/README.md

 ```
 Which contain stream URIs.
 Which can be fed to the ExoPlayer since it supports media streams (hls, dash)

-The first time video player is used, it fetches (~1 minute) data from the web, and save it to the file, so it doesn't need to fetch it again afterwards
+**The first time video player is used, it gradually fetches (~1-2 minutes) data from the web, and after that it saves them to the file (20 videos), so it doesn't need to fetch it again afterwards**

 In the Content tab, videos can be added to the playlist.
 In Playlist tab, they can be removed.
 Play button starts player with data from the playlist